Michigan's top constitutional offices, congressional seats, and the entire state legislature will be up for election November 2018.

 Secretary of State: Tossup

 Conservative Republican Secretary of State Ruth Johnson is term limited.
 She defeated democrat Joscelyn Benson 51-45 in 2010 and Godfrey Dillard 54-43 in 2014.
 Shelby Township clerk Stan Grot, MSU professor Joseph Guzman, Johnson chief of staff Mike Senyko, and accountant Mary Treder Lang are running.
 Moderate state senator Mike Kowall announced a run, but later dropped out.
 Conservative state senator Joanne Emmons is also a possible R candidate.
-Benson and Ingham County Clerk Diane Byrum may run for the D nomination.
+Benson will run again.
+Ingham County Clerk Diane Byrum is also a possible D candidate.

 Michigan Supreme Court Lean Republican

 Republicans currently hold a 5-2 majority on the court.
 There are two full-term seats up for election on the Michigan Supreme Court.
-They are those of Joan Larsen and Kurtis Wilder.
-Larsen was appointed to a vacancy by Governor Snyder in 2015, and won a partial term 58-29 in 2016.
-She has been nominated for a seat on the federal appeals court by President Trump; if confirmed Snyder will appoint a replacement.
+They are those of Elizabeth Clement and Kurtis Wilder.
+Clement was appointed in November 2017 to replace Joan Larsen, who was appointed to a seat on the federal appeals court by President Trump.
 Wilder was appointed in May 2017 to replace the retiring Robert Young.

 Other Statewide Offices